BIIFSweden/SenolyticDetection/README.md

 The user also has the option to choose how many images are analyzed in parallel.

+Finally, the checkbox for "Remove well outlines from images" can be unchecked if outlines of the well are not visible in the images.
+Otherwise, this should remain as checked.

 Then, press Run Analysis and monitor the script's progress in the command prompt/terminal.

 <p align="center">